-25To guard against measurement error and ensure that the frontiers reflect what is reasonably achievable, observations from countries engaged in civil war at the time of the observation were eliminated, and for purposes of estimating the frontier, the per capita income corresponding to observations occurring in the wake of the Post USSR transition when per capita income levels in many of the former Soviet Republics and Eastern European countries briefly and temporarily plummeted were reset to the per capita income level just prior to the start of the transition until per capita income levels recovered.
+26 To guard against measurement error and ensure that the frontiers reflect what is reasonably achievable, observations from countries engaged in civil war at the time of the observation were eliminated, and for purposes of estimating the frontier, the per capita income corresponding to observations occurring in the wake of the Post USSR transition when per capita income levels in many of the former Soviet Republics and Eastern European countries briefly and temporarily plummeted were reset to the per capita income level just prior to the start of the transition until per capita income levels recovered.
 See Fukuda-Parr, Lawson-Remer, and Randolph (2015, 2009), and Randolph, Fukuda-Parr and Lawson-Remer (2010) for further details.

-malnutrition prevalence.
-Specifically, as shown in Table 2, we use the percentage of children under 5-years of age who are not stunted, that is, whose height for age is not unusually low relative to the median (precisely, not more than 2 standard deviations below the median).
+unusually low relative to the median (precisely, not more than 2 standard deviations below the median).
 These data come from the World Health Organization's Global Database on Child Growth and Malnutrition.
 The stunting rate is a bellwether indicator of family malnutrition.
 It has been found to be more sensitive to both chronic caloric insufficiency and a diet chronically lacking in adequate protein and micronutrients and is less likely to be influenced by temporary illness than other measures of child under-nutrition.
 Also, because parents tend to protect the nutritional wellbeing of their children over their own, the child stunting rate also reflects the inability of parents to adequately ensure their own nutritional wellbeing.
 Because our focus is on rights enjoyment, we subtract the child stunting percentage from 100%.
-We then construct a scatter plot of the percentage of children under 5 who are not stunted against GDP per capita (2011PPP\$) using all available country observations from 1995 to 2016.
+We then construct a scatter plot of the percentage of children under 5 who are not stunted against GDP per capita (2017 PPP\$) using all available country observations from 1995 to 2018.

-These data are shown in Error!
-Reference source not found.
-1, where each black dot is a single country observation for a particular year.
-The most recent observations available for Mozambique, Kenya, Sudan, and India are highlighted.
-As can be seen there is a substantial spread between the best and worst performing countries at each per capita GDP level.
-We use econometric techniques to fit a curve to the outer-boundary of the scatter plot (the solid black curve in Error!
-Reference source not found.
-1).
+These data are shown in Figure 1, where each black dot is a single country observation for a particular year.
+The most recent observations available for India are highlighted.
+As can be seen, there is a substantial spread between the best and worst performing countries at each per capita GDP level.
+We use econometric techniques to fit a curve to the outer boundary of the scatter plot (the solid red curve in Figure 1).
 This fitted curve is the Achievement Possibilities Frontier (APF).
 Based on country experience, it benchmarks for each per capita income level the percentage of children it is feasible to ensure are not stunted.
-The APF defines the level of a State's immediate obligation for any given per capita GDP level (2011 PPP\$).
+The APF defines the level of a State's immediate obligation to use the maximum of its available resources to ensure the right for any given per capita GDP level (2017 PPP\$).